TechajayBT/Ajay-Vehicle-Rental-Management-System/README.md

 # Vehicle Rental Management System

 ## Overview
 The Vehicle Rental Management System is a console-based application developed using core Java.
-This system is designed to streamline the process of renting vehicles, managing customers, processing payments, and handling vehicle maintenance.
-It offers a range of features to facilitate efficient management of a vehicle rental business.
+This system is designed to streamline the process of renting vehicles, managing customers.
+It offers a range of features to facilitate efficient management of a vehicle rental business

 ## Features
 - **Add/Remove Vehicles**: Easily add and remove vehicles from the system with relevant details.